Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been specifically surveyed, or an item that is being divided, will call for a survey to locate the new edges as well as great deal lines in Wisconsin, which need to be completely marked so they will certainly never ever come to be shed.
+Land that has actually never been specifically surveyed, or a piece that is being split, will certainly call for a study to find the brand-new edges and whole lot lines in Wisconsin, which must be completely noted so they will certainly never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.